csftracermodeling/csftracermodeling/README.md

 python3 -m pip install -e .
 export WORKDIR=./data/freesurfer/
 ```
+For the scripts that rely only on FEniCS there is also a Dockerfile in this repository.

-For jax/PINNs scripts, run in terminal:
+For Jax/PINNs scripts, run in the terminal:

 ```bash
 git clone https://github.com/bzapf/tracerdiffusion.git